- Create stickers

-If you've got through all the puzzles, mass-ordered from Amazon last year, then don't worry.
-This WikiHow tutorial (opens in new tab) explains how to turn a family photo, a photo of your favourite pet, television show or characters from your favourite book into a DIY puzzle.
+If you've got through all the puzzles follow this great WikiHow tutorial explains how to turn a family photo, a photo of your favourite pet, television show or characters from your favourite book into a DIY puzzle.
 It's a great way to get the kids crafting and the step-by-step guide makes it a super simple activity.

 Ages: 5+ (with adult supervision)